 The Importance of User Intent

-If you have multiple pages targeting the same keyword, but each page has a different user intent, search engines may have trouble knowing which page to show for that query.
+If you have multiple pages on your website all vying for the same keyword, but each page caters to distinct user intent, it can confound search engines when determining which page to display in response to that query.

 Signs of Keyword Cannibalization